Income and assets tests for Parenting Payment

 Your combined income must be less than $200 per fortnight for you to get the maximum payment.

 Your combined income reduces your payment by 25 cents for each dollar between $200 and $500, and by 30 cents for each dollar above $500 per fortnight.

 For part payment, your combined income must be less than $1,812.34 per fortnight.

-Your income must be less than $100 per fortnight, and your partner’s income must be less than $894 per fortnight to receive the maximum payment.
+To receive the maximum payment, your income must be less than $100 per fortnight and your partner’s income must be less than $906.17 per fortnight.

 Your income reduces your payment by 50 cents for each dollar between $100 and $250, and by 60 cents for each dollar above $250 per fortnight.